Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 167:
 - By Sharkcrome.
+- Refrence to Boom Kitty
-- All GD players put ya hands up !.
+All GD Players Put Ya Hands Up !.

 cube 168:
 - By RetroAdvance64.